You are currently viewing Travel rules and countries’ entry requirements: introduction

 Many people seem surprised to learn that you can’t enter many countries with a passport that expires within 6 months, or that some countries require proof of exit.
 But those are very common requirements!

-For example, as mentioned, most European countries will require a pre-filled travel authorization for all Canadians as early as 2025 — our editor Emily, who is European, is doing an article on this for you and it will be published very soon.
-Also, Brazil will reinstate a visa requirement in early 2024.
+For example, as mentioned, most European countries will require a pre-filled travel authorization for all Canadians as early as 2025 — our writer Emily, who is European, is doing an article on this for you and it will be published very soon.
+Also, Brazil will reinstate a visa requirement in April 2025.

 So as I was saying, you always need to check because: